Last updated 9 May 2021

 Your options are to drive, take a flight or take a day tour as we did.
-We chose a tour with AAT Kings for an overview of the park and extra snippets of information about the park from Rob our effervescent Tour Guide.
+We chose a tour with AAT Kings for an overview of the park and extra snippets of information about the park from Rob our Tour Guide.

 National Art Gallery and Museum

 A menacing-looking croc named Sweetheart greets visitors to the museum.
-After years of terrorising fisherman in their dinghies in Sweets Lagoon, this giant saltwater croc measuring 5.1 metres was trapped in an attempt to relocate him.
+After years of terrorising fisherman in their dinghies in Sweets Lagoon, this giant saltwater croc measuring 5.1 metres was caught in an attempt to relocate him.
 Unfortunately, he drowned during the failed rescue mission.
-(This was July 1979 pre-Steve Irwin.)
-Sweetheart is a not so subtle reminder giant crocs are out there in the Northern Territory.
+(This was back in July 1979, pre-Steve Irwin.)
+Sweetheart is a not so subtle reminder crocs of this size are out there (somewhere) in the Northern Territory.

-The Cyclone Tracy display in the museum educates visitors about one of Darwin’s devastating darkest days (Christmas Day 1974.)
-It’s scary to hear a re-creation of the sound of the cyclone as it screamed through the town tearing buildings and landmarks away from their foundations.
+The Cyclone Tracy display in the museum educates visitors about one of Darwin’s darkest days (Christmas Day 1974.)
+You can hear a re-creation of the sound of the cyclone as it ripped through the town tearing buildings and landmarks away from their foundations.
 A reminder how terrifying it must have been to be on the ground as the cyclone tore through Darwin.

 Darwin is surrounded by water but sadly, most of it is not safe for swimming.
-Darwin’s waterways harbour a few nasties: crocs and stingers.
-You’ll find a safe swimming area at the waterfront precinct, near the convention centre.
-Here you can swim safely at the bathing beach and the kids will love the man-made waves at the wave pool.
+The waterways harbour a few nasties: crocs and stingers.
+You’ll find a safe swimming area at the waterfront precinct, near the convention centre, where you can swim safely at the bathing beach.
+The kids will love the man-made waves at the wave pool.
 Just remember sunscreen and sun-safe clothing!